Trump asks Supreme Court to quickly take up tariffs case and reverse ruling finding them illegal

 The businesses have twice prevailed, once at a federal court focused on trade and again with the appeals court's 7-4 ruling.

-The tariffs and their erratic rollout have shaken global markets, alienated U.S. trading partners and allies and raised fears of higher prices and slower economic growth.
+Their lawsuit is one of several challenging the tariffs and erratic rollout that have shaken global markets, alienated U.S. trading partners and allies and raised fears of higher prices and slower economic growth.

 But Trump has also used the levies to pressure the European Union, Japan and other countries into accepting new trade deals.
 Revenue from tariffs totaled $159 billion by late August, more than double what it was at the same point the year before.